What Is the Difference Between Personal Injury and Bodily Injury?

 Bodily injury coverage is a requirement in Nevada.
 All drivers in the state must carry bodily injury coverage amounting to at least $25,000 per person and $50,000 per accident, as well as $20,000 in property damage insurance.
 These liability insurance requirements pay for injuries to others and their property if you cause a car accident.
 It does not cover your damages if you were at fault.
 The only time you could receive auto insurance coverage for your damages with the minimum amount of insurance is if someone else caused your accident.

 Nevada is a fault car insurance state.
 The driver that caused the accident will be the one responsible for paying for losses, including injuries and property damage.
 If you are the at-fault driver, your minimum required insurance will cover the other party’s damages, up to the maximum amount on your policy.
 If the other driver is at fault, his or her insurance will pay for your damages.
 If the other driver does not have enough insurance, your insurance company may cover the remaining amount.

-Other Recovery Options
+Are There Other Recovery Options For Car Accident Victims?

 Auto insurance is the first line of defense after a car accident.
 It may not be your only option for financial recovery as a crash victim, however.
 If the other driver negligently or recklessly caused your accident, you could file a personal injury claim against that person.
 A civil lawsuit can result in greater compensation than an insurance claim alone.

 What Can I Get Compensated For In Personal Injury Claim?